0nix/ggj21/twine/scriptstuff.md

 You observe Letizka is the only person in the apartment.
 You observe her sit on the living room sofa and pull out a briefcase from under it.
 She opens it and starts shuffling around its contents.
 She ponders on a couple of items for a long period of time.
 From the faint noises you hear through the surveillance microphones, it seems that she is crying over the contents of this briefcase.

-You hear faint whispers, "One day, one day, one day" in between the sobs.
+You hear faint whispers, "One day, one day, one day..." in between the sobs.

 After around thirty minutes of silence and contemplation, Leitzka puts the briefcase back under the sofa and leaves the flat.

-Surveillance around the building, provided by the same Field Office, indicates that she did not visit her neighbor Laurie Weiss.One of the other agents in the Field Office noticed that she instead she decided to sit down at the nearby park and playground and pass the time in silence there.
+Surveillance around the building, provided by the same Field Office, indicates that she did not visit her neighbor Laurie Weiss.
+One of the other agents in the Field Office noticed that she instead she decided to sit down at the nearby park and playground and pass the time in silence there.
 A perfect time to improve the surveillance equipment on the premises, and search for any materials that could build a case for the investigation.

 You phone the local Coordination Office and ask for a team of surveillance setups at the earliest notice.
 The operation has the approval from Bayer to be top priority, so they assemble who they can and send them to you.
 In a matter of 10 minutes, you can hear the sirens of a modified fire truck, with a distinct variation in alarm pattern, meaning it's a Stasi covert car.
 Ten seconds later, the team knocks on the door of the Field Office, and present themselves to you, ready to work.

-Enter the flat.
+[Enter the flat.]

 The surveillance team enters the flat.
 At your direction, they install cameras in the remaining two bedrooms of the flat.
 As it happens, the map you were given was incorrect, and there is only one additional room that is not surveyed, and a bathroom that is not surveyed.
-Construction of the flat don't make it feasible to incorporate additional cameras without concealment in a reasonable amount of time, more microphones are placed in using the wires of existing equipment.
+Construction of the flat does not make it feasible to incorporate additional cameras without concealment in a reasonable amount of time.
+As you look around the flat, more microphones are placed in using the wires of existing equipment.
 On the living room there are two objects of interest.
 A book on top of the coffee table, and the briefcase Leitzka had taken from under the sofa.

-Look at the book: The cover seems to indicate a perfectly normal cooking book, but one the dust jacket is removed, the true contents reveal themselves to be Freedom of Nations by Adam Smith. <- Hiding the contents of a published work is suspicious enough, the fact that it is western propaganda is even more disturbing.
+Look at the book: The cover seems to indicate a perfectly normal cooking book, but one the dust jacket is removed, the true contents reveal themselves to be Wealth of Nations by Adam Smith. <- Hiding the contents of a published work is suspicious enough, the fact that it is western propaganda is even more disturbing.
 The publisher house on the first page of the cover is from a company in the West.
-This was clearly not produced here, nor was it authorized for sell in the Intershops.
+This was clearly not produced here, nor was it authorized for sale in the Intershops.
 This is possession of unauthorized public goods.

 Look at the briefcase: The briefcase reveals itself to be an assortments of various knick-knacks of personal significance to Leitzka.
 On top of the pile, two items of interest.
 You snap a picture for the evidence file.

 A picture: A faded, sepia tone picture of a woman holding two children.
 The picture seems to have been taken some time ago.
 You take out a pocket camera and snap a picture that will record what the photo is.
 Given that the picture was still somewhat warm, this is most likely the object Nadine Lietzka was crying over. <- Further analysis should uncover who these people are and how are they relevant to Lietzka.

-A scribbled map: A hastily scribbled diagram which is some sort of map on slight aged graphing paper.
+A scribbled map: A hastily scribbled diagram which is some sort of map on slightly aged graphing paper.
 It seem to indicate a series of roads and sewer tunnels.
 You take out a pocket camera and snap a picture of that diagram. <- Sending the diagram for analysis should elucidate what is this location referring to.

 You return the objects to their previous state and exit the premises with care to not have been seen inside or leave any trace of yourselves.